Arizona death-row prisoner makes last-minute claim to court – KION546

 Hooper’s attorneys keep pressing the matter.
 “The prosecutor’s belated admission flatly contradicts the state’s pretrial and trial assertions that no such (photo) lineup had ever been admninistered,” Hooper’s lawyers told the U.S. Supreme Court.

-Hooper also is asking the 9th Circuit Court of Appeals to postpone his execution as he appeals a ruling that rejected his bid to allow fingerprint and DNA testing on evidence from the killings.
+Hooper asked the 9th Circuit Court of Appeals to postpone his execution as he appeals a ruling that rejected his bid to allow fingerprint and DNA testing on evidence from the killings.
+On Tuesday evening, the appeals court concluded a lower-court judge lacked jurisdiction over Hooper’s lawsuit seeking testing and ordered that the case be dismissed.

 His lawyers said Hooper is innocent, that no physical evidence ties him to the killings and that testing could lead to identifying those responsible.
 They say Hooper was convicted before computerized fingerprint systems and DNA testing were available in criminal cases.